 Olivia filled her glass with water and held it halfway to her mouth.
 “But really, it doesn’t make sense at this time when people are dying of famine.”

 Olivia wrapped the chilled wine bottle up to its neck with a napkin and poured Ryan half a glass.
-“But surely, why do people tend to get corrupt once they enter politics?”
+“Speaking of corruption.
+Why do people tend to get corrupt once they enter politics?”

 If they’d dressed the same, Ryan would have had trouble differentiating between the two sisters.

 Justin held out the wine glass as the butler filled it.
-“Of course, scandals sell more than good news.”
+“Don’t you people know.
+Scandals sell more than good news.”

 Olivia scooped some chicken onto her plate.
-“Oliver, I’ve never seen a musician who sings such powerful worship songs.”
+“Oliver, he sings such powerful worship songs.”

 “Daddy is my hero, he buys me pizza,” said Natasha, raising a general laugh.

-This must have emboldened Carol.
-She quickly swallowed whatever she was chewing and spoke up.
-“Mommy is my hero; she can give me anything I want because she’s now in heaven with God.”
+Carol spoke over a mouthful, “Mommy’s my hero.
+She can give me anything I want because she’s now in heaven with God.”

-The chatter and laughter suddenly died out and were replaced by the clatter of knives and forks.
+The chatter and laughter was replaced by the clatter of knives and forks.
 Everyone seemed to lower their heads.

 Ambrose craned his neck and kissed his daughter.
-“Yes, she’s happy and watching over us.”
+“Yes, she’s in heaven.
+Watching over us.”
 He shot his son a sharp glance.
-“Mama’s not dead, she just went to be with the Lord and we’ll join her one
+“Mama’s not dead.
+She went to be with the Lord and we’ll join her one

-“No, daddy doesn’t buy us good things like sweets, only mama does,” said the little girl with a childlike innocence enveloping her face.
+“No, daddy doesn’t buy us good things like sweets, only mama does,” said the little girl.
 “Isn’t it daddy, you always say there’s no money?”

 After dinner, the men went upstairs to play chess while the ladies remained in the living room with the kids.
-Divided into two parties, each pair sat in a different corner, Ryan playing with Justin
+Divided into two parties, each pair sat in a different corner.
+Ryan against Justin.

-Mike’s never-ending laughter and animated chatter confirmed what Ryan had all along suspected—a frosted relationship between dad and son.
+Mike’s animated chatter confirmed what Ryan had all along suspected—a frosted relationship between dad and son.

-An hour later, when they came down, Olivia pulled Ryan aside.
-“Did you tell him… What did he say?”
+Olivia pulled Ryan aside.
+“Did you tell him?”

 “Not my mum, she’s yours too.
 Yes, I did tell her.”